fgirbal/segment-select-correct/README.md

 - Follow instructions from [the LAVT repository](https://github.com/yz93/LAVT-RIS/tree/main/refer) to set up subdirectories and download annotations.
 The API itself is inside the `ssc` package (`ssc_ris.refer_dataset`), so you can setup the data there or anywhere else in your machine.
 - [Download images from COCO](https://cocodataset.org/#download) (the link entitled 2014 Train images [83K/13GB]), extract them from the ZIP to a folder `[REFER_DATASET_ROOT]/images/mscoco/images`, where `[REFER_DATASET_ROOT]` is a pointer to the `data` folder of Refer as per the instructions in the previous point.

 If you want to run the `Segment` step (Stage 1) of our framework to generate all the instance segmentation masks, you must also download the spaCy dictionary, install GroundingDINO and download the relevant weights.
-Follow steps 2.1.1., 2.1.2. and 2.1.3. to do that.
+Follow steps 1., 2. and 3. to do that.

 If you want to train models from the `Correct` step (Stage 3), then you must download the Swin transformer pre-trained weights.
+Follow steps 4. to do that.

-Follow steps 2.1.4. to do that.
+If you want to perform inference using our pre-trained models, you can download the pre-trained weights from running all stages.
+Follow steps 5. to do that.

-#### 2.1.1.
-(Stage 1) Download spaCy dictionary
+### 1. (Stage 1) Download spaCy dictionary
 ```
 python -m spacy download en_core_web_md
 ```

-#### 2.1.2.
-(Stage 1) Installing GroundingDINO and downloading the weights:
+### 2. (Stage 1) Installing GroundingDINO and downloading the weights:

 Clone and install GroundingDINO by running:
 ```